 Early Life

-Edir Macedo was born on February 18, 1945, in Rio de Janeiro, Brazil.
+Edir Macedo was born in Rio de Janeiro, Brazil, on February 18, 1945.
 He was the fourth child in his family.
-He studied theology, earning degrees and a doctorate in the field.
-Macedo's early career involved working for the state lottery and as a researcher.
+He studied theology, earning degrees from the Evangelical School of Theology and the Faculty of Theological Education in São Paulo.
+He also received a doctorate in theology and Christian philosophy.

 Rise to Success